koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_38_img_1.md

+# The image 1 in slide 38 of lecture 9 contains:
 The image contains two horizontal bar diagrams side by side comparing the cash-to-cash cycle of "2000 J C Penney" on the left and "2000 Dell Computer" on the right.

 **Left Diagram (2000 J C Penney):**